 2004: Opportunities for ministry began to overstretch the ships' capacity.
 In 2002, a record number of 800,000 visitors climbed Logos II's gangways, and in 2003 more than 1,400,000 visitors came on board the two ships!
 In April 2004, OM Ships purchased a 12,000-ton ocean-going ferry and renamed the vessel Logos Hope.

 2009: After several years of work by hundreds of volunteers from all around the globe, Logos Hope launched into active service in February 2009 from Koege, Denmark.

 Opportunities have far exceeded the initial vision, and millions of lives all around the globe have been impacted.
-After three exciting decades of ministry, we continue to be passionate about who we are and what we do.
+After five exciting decades of ministry, we continue to be passionate about who we are and what we do.